containerbuildsystem/cachito/README.md

 * `cachito_archives_dir` - the directory for long-term storage of app source archives.
 This configuration is required, and the directory must already exist and be writeable.
+* `cachito_shared_dir` - the directory for short-term storage of bundled source archives.
+This configuration is required, and the directory must already exist and be writeable.
+The underlying volume must also be available in the API.

+## Configuring the API

+Custom configuration for the API:

+* `CACHITO_WAIT_TIMEOUT` - the timeout used for waiting for a synchronous task to complete.
+* `CACHITO_SHARED_DIR` - the directory for short-term storage of bundled source archives.
+This configuration is required, and the directory must already exist and be writeable.
+The underlying volume must also be available in the workers.